workoho/AzAuto-Common-Runbook-FW.Docker/README.md

 ## How To Update

-Every night the image is updated to ensure that it is always up to date with the latest production versions of the Microsoft/Debian base image as well as the included PowerShell modules.
+Every night[^1] the image is updated to ensure that it is always up to date with the latest production versions of the Microsoft/Debian base image as well as the included PowerShell modules.

 The development container is designed so that it can be rebuilt at any time without losing your data.
 To update to the latest versions, you can simply trigger a rebuild, e.g. by rebuilding your GitHub Codespace or your local development container.

+[^1]: Except for ARM64 / Apple Silicon variant.
+See [macos/arm64/README.md](https://github.com/Workoho/AzAuto-Common-Runbook-FW.Docker/blob/main/macos/arm64/README.md).